Tag Archives: PPC

 Retargeting Ad Process Chart

-7) Billboards
+Billboards

-Research shows that billboards continue to produce substantial ROI in 2023.
+Research shows that billboards continue to produce substantial ROI in 2024.
 As a form of out-of-the-home advertising, billboards place your HVAC brand front and center for potential customers.
-Like other forms of advertising, billboards work best in unison with different online and in-person marketing techniques.

 The downside of billboards is the cost.
 After all, placing your company on a highway or main road will never be cheap.

-8) Print Advertising
+Print Advertising

 Newspapers and magazines have grown virtually obsolete in the past decade, and investing in advertising on these platforms might seem like a waste.
-However, those that continue to read newspapers trust them more than ever.
+However, those who continue to read newspapers trust them more than ever.

 HVAC Print Magazine